sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 As a final note, while React Flow allows you to create beautiful and complex diagrams, it does not inherently provide a way to execute these diagrams.
 The logic to traverse the diagram, map nodes to functions, and execute the corresponding operations must be implemented separately.
 This can be a nontrivial task depending on the complexity of your flow and the nature of your backend operations.

 To represent the process of a chain of instructions executed in the backend from a frontend diagram, you can use a sequence diagram.
-Here's a simple example of a Mermaid sequence diagram that models sending an email after user interaction with the flow diagram:
+This is a simple example of a Mermaid sequence diagram that models sending an email after user interaction with the flow diagram:

 ```mermaid
 sequenceDiagram